Man who drowned saving woman at Tooele’s Settlement Canyon Reservoir was new SL County sheriff’s deputy | Gephardt Daily

 Lutui “bravely sacrificed his life to save a woman who fell through the ice,” a SLCSO statement says.
 “His last act was to push her out of the water.”

 Lutui went under the ice of Tooele’s Settlement Canyon Reservoir, and didn’t resurface.
-The woman was treated at an area hospital for cold exposure, and survived.
+The woman, Lutui’s girlfriend, was treated at an area hospital for cold exposure, and survived.

-Sheriff Rosie Rivera, who attended the graduation of Lutui’s and his class, praised the late deputy.
+Sheriff Rosie Rivera, who attended the graduation for Lutui’s and his classmates, praised the late deputy.

 “We are heartbroken with the loss of Deputy Lutui,” she said in a released statement.
 “He displayed extraordinary courage and selflessness in the face of immediate danger.
 His unwavering commitment to the well-being of others is a true testament of his character.